sentinel-official/sentinel/README.md

 `$ docker build --tag sentinelbeta/sentinel --compress --force-rm --no-cache .`

-These above commands will build Sentinel docker image.
+These above commands will build the Sentinel docker image.
 To check run `docker images -a`

-## Running Sentinel Nodes
+## 2. Running Sentinel Nodes

-### Download Scripts
+### 2.1) Download Scripts

 For running a Sentinel node first you need to install all the dependencies